alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 level to maximize your score.
 Actually doing so would take forever, but you *could*.
 There's RNG, but there's skill too.

 Destruct-o-Match can be viewed as a turn based game, where your moves are deciding what boulders to remove.
-That puts it in the camp of games like Chess and Go, games where AI developers have created bots that play at a superhuman level.
+That puts it in the camp of games like Chess and Go, where AI developers have created bots that play at a superhuman level.
 If AI can be superhuman at Go, surely AI can be slightly-worse-than-experts at Destruct-o-Match if we try?

 This is the story of me trying.